 Spread awareness by first educating yourself

-We’ve created and compiled a series of videos designed to enlighten your perspective on mental health in adolescents.
+To better educate our community, we’ve created and compiled a series of educational materials and videos designed to enlighten your perspective on mental health in adolescents.

 Changing Your Narrative

 Katie Bergmann, McAuley graduate and co-founder of The Fearless Initiative, compellingly shares her story of living with anxiety, depression, self-harm, and suicidal ideation and how she’s now living beyond her diagnosis today.

 Dr. Dan Nelson, Medical Director of the Child Psychiatry Unit at Cincinnati Children’s Hospital, speaks on the importance early childhood brain development and the issues parents should be aware of.

 Melissa Adamchik, Executive Director of the Tristate Trauma Network, talks about how Adverse Childhood Experiences (ACES) impact one’s health and how we can help.